lfkeitel/lazuli-lisp/notes/truthiness.md

 # Truthiness in Lazuli

-Lazuli use loose truthiness instead of a hard true/false boolean.
+Lazuli uses loose truthiness instead of a hard true/false boolean.

 The following values are considered "falsey":